 - Determining CQAs (critical quality attributes): The critical limits within which the process is allowed to move should be driven by the risk or by customer requirements.
 It is often useful to work with regression analysis

-- Control Charts are the tool of choice for different possible process conditions to determine what the actual risk is.
+- Control Charts are the tool of choice for determining risk in different possible process conditions .
 Only on this basis can a concept for reasonable sample sizes be derived.
 This leads to the next point:

 - Sample Sizes, and Amount of Samples depends on how much a process varies, how close it comes to the allowable specifications, and the defined acceptable quality limits (AQLs).
-If you build on statistics, you can save a lot of sampling and analysis efforts and even more deviations in the running processes.
-In this way you can save effort also compared to the traditional approach of three validation batches.
+If you build on statistics, you can save a lot of sampling and analysis efforts and even reduce deviations in the running processes.
+In this way you can reduce effort compared to the traditional approach of three validation batches.

-The trick is to be aware of the risks already during process development.
+It’s necessary to be aware of the risks from the outset of process development.

 Relevant policies referred to here: